Vyral/base-template/_posts/2023-10-03-your-dream-home-awaits-at-388-ridgeline-drive-lakeside.md

 You can also interact with the video to have a closer look at the different areas of the home.
 Make sure to take advantage of this tool for a better viewing experience!&nbsp;

-If you want more details about this home or just need my real estate advice, call or email me.
+If you want [more details](https://www.flatheadrealestate.com/montana-real-estate/22212033/){: target="_blank" rel="noopener"} about this home or just need my real estate advice, call or email me.
 I’m happy to help.